soyoahn/soyoahn.github.io/_posts/2025-06-06-job-interview-questions.md

 - (For Internal Docs) How do people gain access to the docs?
 How much of that is owned by the docs team versus IT?

 ✨ I love technical writing, but in rare circumstances it can be torture...
 I can handle high accountability x high autonomy OR low accountability x low autonomy.
-What I can't stand is when someone expects high accountability x low autonomy from a senior writer with the types of experience I've had.
+What I can't stand is when someone expects high accountability x low autonomy from a senior writer with the types of experiences (and customer successes) I've had.
 Stashing these questions for the future.